 When a company became overpriced, it would promptly be sold.
 Speculators, on the other hand, are the ones who help create the volatility the value investor loves.
 Since they buy securities based sometimes on little more than a whim, they are apt to sell for the same reason.

 This leads to stocks becoming dramatically overvalued when everyone is interested and unjustifiably undervalued when they fall out of vogue.
 This manic-depressive behavior creates the opportunity for us to pick up companies that are selling for far less than they are worth.

-This leads to a fundamental belief among value investors that although the stock market may, in the short-term, wildly depart from the fundamentals of a business, in the long-run the fundamentals are all that matter.
-This is the basis behind the famous Ben Graham quote "In the short-term, the market is a voting machine, in the long-term, a weighing one."
+A fundamental belief among value investors is although the stock market might wildly depart from the fundamentals of a business in the short-term, in the long-run the fundamentals are all that matter.
+This is the basis behind something the father of value investing, Ben Graham once wrote:

-On the contrary, it proves our point entirely.
+On the contrary, it proves the point entirely.
 Only a few short years after the initial stock market bonanza, the economic realities of these companies came back to haunt them.
 Most fell 90% or more from their highs, with many more going bankrupt, ultimately worth less than the paper their stock certificates were printed on.